-- Attend academic advisement by appointment (an advisor will call) and preparation with the following:
+- Attend academic advisement by appointment and preparation with the following:

 - Review business technology industry overview (skills gained in the business technology program are applicable to a broad scope of employment opportunities so do not limit your search to administrative support jobs)

 - Type 40 words per minute with 98% accuracy

 - US Foods

 - Flying J